Skip to content

 • Lastly, don’t forget about Nutella fans.
 Spread some between two bread slices and dip them straight into that flavorful but eggless batter mix.
 You can top them with whipped cream, fresh fruit, or simply dust some powdered sugar on top.

-Can You Freeze French Toast?
+Q: Can You Freeze French Toast?

 Yes.
 If you’re short on time, french toast is a great dish to have handy in the freezer.
 Cook it up as usual and allow it to cool before storing it.
 Wrapping each slice with parchment paper or plastic wrap helps keep the texture intact – perfect for those days when breakfast needs an extra touch of convenience without sacrificing taste.
 Pop them into a freezer bag and they’ll stay good for 1-2 months.

-How to Keep Your French Toast Warm?
+Q: How to Keep Your French Toast Warm?

 When I’m cooking for a crowd, I don’t want to keep my guests waiting.
 I start by preheating my oven to 250º F and slip my plate in there.
 That way I don’t have to keep an eye on the toast.
 And let me tell you, it always comes out perfectly.
 Plus, it’s a great excuse to chat with my family and friends.

-Can I use Gluten-free Bread?
+Q: Can I use Gluten-free Bread?

 Good question.
 So, if you’re gluten intolerant, no need to worry.
 You can replace regular bread with gluten-free options and follow the same instructions I mentioned earlier.
 Usually, I prefer to use either pre-sliced Gluten-free Brioche or Challah for best results.
 I love the texture and how it holds together even when it’s toasted.

-Can I Make French Toast Fat-Free?
+Q: Can I Make French Toast Fat-Free?

 Of course, you’ve got this.
 A non-stick pan and flavorless oil to avoid that unnecessary fat and calories are all you need.
 Whenever I’m making pancakes, I grab any low-cal cooking spray I’ve got in the kitchen.
 But listen, if that doesn’t work for you, you can try some butter or even coconut oil.
-I found that they make pancakes a beautiful golden color, without adding too much fat.
+I found that they make pancakes a nice golden color, without adding too much fat.

-What is the Reason Behind My Soggy French Toast?
+Q: What is the Reason Behind My Soggy French Toast?

-Does Custard Powder Contain Eggs?
+Q: Does Custard Powder Contain Eggs?

 Nope, it doesn’t.
 Instead, it’s made with a delicious blend of cornstarch, sugar, and flavorings.
 I’ve tried it and the best part is that it has a nice creamy texture that’s similar to real eggs.
 So, if you’re someone who avoids eggs, but still craves a delicious, creamy French Toast, then my secret ingredient for you is custard powder.

-Is French Toast Really French?
+Q: Is French Toast Really French?

 Well, you might be surprised to discover its true origin.
 Legend has it that this delicious breakfast was actually created by an innkeeper named Joseph French – all the way back in 1724.
 But here’s something even crazier; despite his namesake, he wasn’t quite a grammar genius himself and forgot to add an apostrophe when giving it its name.